 Response to the January Cattle survey is voluntary.
 Some producers refuse to participate in the survey.
 Others cannot be located during the data collection period and some submit incomplete reports.
 These nonrespondents must be accounted for if accurate estimates of cattle are to be made.
 For the Cattle survey, nonrespondents are accounted for by adjusting the weights of the respondents.
 The adjustment occurs by stratum as the bounded strata represent homogeneous groupings of similar sized farms.
 The largest stratum is unbounded and is made up of large and, often unique, farms.
 Nonrespondents in this stratum and the nonoverlap tracts must be manually imputed by Regional Field Office statisticians and their weights are not adjusted.
-The adjustment is performed by individual item on the questionnaire (total cattle, beef cows, calf crop) so adjustments for item nonresponse (partial reports) and unit nonresponse (refusals and inaccessibles) are done in a single calculation.
+The adjustment is performed for each individual item (total cattle, beef cows, calf crop) because sometimes only a partial report is obtained.
 Using the previous example, if 180 of the original 200 respond, the weights of the 180 will be adjusted to 1,000 divided by 180, or 5.56.

 Two estimators are used to compute direct measures of the cattle items.
 The "reweighted" estimator and the "adjusted" estimator are computationally identical except in how the nonresponse adjustments are made.
-The reweighted estimator uses a global weight adjustment across all usable reports.
+The reweighted estimator uses a global weight adjustment across all reported and estimated reports.
 The nonresponse weight adjustment for the adjusted estimator uses an additional piece of information.
 When a sampled farm refuses to cooperate, interviewers will probe to determine the presence of cattle even though the number is not known.
 This presence/absence indicator is used in the weight adjustment.